malloc47/malloc47.github.com/_drafts/architecting-a-data-org.md

 do][what-staff-engs-do] and as someone who fits the [Architect archetype][staff-archetypes] (at least by job title), I have given a lot of thought to the broad categories of work--particularly the more abstract--that happen under this umbrella.
-The type of work varies greatly by the particular flavor of architecture in question; whether dealing with traditional [application architecture][], large-scale [enterprise architecture][], or otherwise traversing the floors of the [architect elevator][], the artifacts I produced day-to-day vary widely.

 One lesser-discussed category of work that I find valuable in this conversation is what I term **architecture intersection**, the process of juxtaposing and aligning different architectural domains so they are jointly better realized.
-I recognize this is a very abstract definition, so here are some examples work that fall into this bucket:
+Similar to how engineers must juggle performance, security, extensibility, scalability, and [all the other -ilities][system quality attributes] when designing systems, software architects have to trade-off among disparate domains, e.g.,

 - Intersecting an application [reference architecture][] with a particular [application architecture][] instance, ideally